 While gliding on the wind Arzon forgets why he took off in the first place, to follow the silhouette their spirit guide had taken an interest in.
 Instead he’s just lost in the sensation of flight.
 The caption states, “Such is the risk of assuming an animal persona”, but unfortunately this is the only mention that intriguing development gets in this whole story.
 It’s such a shame, especially after Cryotek‘s battle with his persona last time.
 Of course, if this hadn’t been where the comic was cancelled in America it would’ve been a nice little mention to keep the thread going until it was explored more in the future.
-But with this being the last strip I can’t help but feel disappointed.
+But with the way things turned out I can’t help but feel disappointed.

 In this blissful state Arzon is unaware of the people on the clifftops eager to catch something for dinner.
 That’s one hell of a wallop he takes as they try to kill their prey, and one hell of a shock when they unwrap their groceries.
 Arzon, with his ability to fly and his magical power of knowledge is one of the more interesting of the Visionaries, so I’m already happy to see he’s going to be the main character here.